-This blog is about recent research on the importance of managers for your organisation.
-We focus on helping clients to solve business challenges through modern learning technologies and digital learning content.
-We keep up-to-date with the latest research, trends and insights into the typical business challenges that affect our clients.
+We look at recent research on the importance of managers for your organisation and the impact on employees.
+At Logicearth, keep up-to-date with the latest research, trends and insights into the typical business challenges that affect our clients.
 In particular, employee engagement seems to keep coming back into the spotlight.

 Understanding the impact of employee engagement